-The DESW deals with all resettlement, welfare and pensionary matters of Ex-Servicemen.
+The DESW deals with all resettlement, welfareand pensionary matters of Ex-Servicemen.

-1.1.4 Defence Research and Development Organisation (DRDO)
+1.1.4 Defence Research and Development Organization (DRDO)

-DRDO is the nodal agency of the Government of India with a network of 52 laboratories across the country engaged in R&D, testing and development defence technologies
+DRDO is the nodal agency of the Government of India charged with military's research and development with a network of 52 laboratories across the country engaged in R&D, testing and development of defence technologies.